Towards Codable Watermarking for Injecting Multi-bits Information to LLMs: Balance-Marking: A Simple yet Effective CTWL Method

+Eq.~(\ref{eq: decoding messages}) can be computed directly using either Eq.~(\ref{eq: vanilla_CTWL raw}) and Eq.~(\ref{eq: vanilla_CTWL}) for Vanilla-Marking, or Eq.~(\ref{eq: LM_pub-aided P raw}) and Eq.~(\ref{eq: vanilla_CTWL}) for Balance-Marking.
 Furthermore, when we need to encode multiple messages into text, we can sequentially encode each message into one segment of the text (e.g., every 100 tokens of the text).
 Then, message decoding can be conducted independently within each segment.